Paras8766/Decab/README.md

 ## Usage

-- Ensure MetaMask is installed in your browser and connected to the Ethereum network.
+1. **MetaMask Setup**: Ensure MetaMask is installed in your browser and connected to the Ethereum network.
-- Use the app to register as a user or driver.
+2. **Register**: Register as either a user or a driver in the app.
-- Book rides based on source and destination locations.
+3. **Book a Ride**: Book a ride based on your source and destination.
-- Complete the ride and process payments using MetaMask.
+4. **Payment**: Complete the ride and process payments using MetaMask.

 ## Future Scope

-- **Mobile Application**: Develop a dedicated mobile app for better accessibility.
+- **Mobile Application**: Develop a mobile app for better user accessibility.
-- **Mainnet Deployment**: Transition from test networks to the Ethereum mainnet.
+- **Mainnet Deployment**: Transition from test networks to Ethereum mainnet.
 - **Scalability**: Address blockchain scalability issues for broader adoption.

 ## Contributing

-Feel free to contribute by submitting pull requests.
-For major changes, please open an issue to discuss the changes first.
+Contributions are welcome!
+Feel free to submit pull requests.
+For major changes, please open an issue to discuss before making modifications.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.